-Students who have limited college level control of the organization, development, and mechanics of writing need to enroll in an English lab as a co-requisite for the college-level course.
+Students who have limited college level control of the organization, development, and mechanics of writing need to enroll in an English lab as a corequisite for the college-level course.
 The co-requisite course will provide support for these students and increase their success in the college-level course.
-Skill levels may be verified by:
+Skill levels may be verified by test scores according to the chart below:

 - 1. A score of 14 to 17 on the English section of the ACT, - 2.
 A score of 280 to 350 on the verbal portion of the SAT, or - 3.
-A scaled score of 66 to 87 on the Sentence Skills test of Accuplacer.
+A scaled score of 56 to 88 on the Sentence Skills test of Accuplacer, - A score of 1 or 2 on West Virginia Summative Assessment Exam.